Skip to content

 comment on function get_basic_auth_multiple_users(text) is '

-basic_auth user1 um4K594nL6pBQx2el0lcbKKLADof1k9atRYKy+G14f6BQPtSCkwO6qz1wJ1d9Tx/
+@basic_auth user1 um4K594nL6pBQx2el0lcbKKLADof1k9atRYKy+G14f6BQPtSCkwO6qz1wJ1d9Tx/

-basic_auth user2 TIDVxenk9gSqApyI82XDuqUaigQ5OdBIecfRtq7wFWtHT3Ffx2s+noIjvFCAw90z
+@basic_auth user2 TIDVxenk9gSqApyI82XDuqUaigQ5OdBIecfRtq7wFWtHT3Ffx2s+noIjvFCAw90z

 ';